Early White Hair: Myths, Facts, Causes and Prevention Tips

 Introduction

-Understanding the Reason of Early White Hair
+Understanding the Reason for Early White Hair

 The primary cause of white hair is a decrease in melanin production.
 This pigment is responsible for giving your hair its colour.
 When your hair follicles stop producing melanin, the result is colourless or ‘white’ hair.